 Excessive vibration can interfere with the mission of a UAV, particularly those used for surveillance, reconnaissance, and aerial filming or photography.
 Vibration can distort the image.
 Vibration dampening camera mounts and gimbals are commonly used in UAVs to deal with this problem, but the ideal solution is to eliminate the source of the vibration.
 Balancing the propeller assembly with DynaVibe easily does this, and the DynaVibe Classic provides an affordable solution for UAV operators who need to the highest possible image quality.

 For more information about the benefits of dynamically balancing UAV propeller assemblies, contact the DynaVibe team by phone at 405.896.0026 or by email: firstname.lastname@example.org.
-Visit our online store to shop for DynaVibe, or simply provide your email address in the form below and we’ll contact you.
+Visit our online store to shop for DynaVibe, or click on the yellow "Contact Us" tab near the bottom of this page and we’ll contact you.